Kenneth McGriff: Criminal career

 McGriff rose to prominence in early 1981 when he formed his own crack cocaine distribution and manufacturing organization which he called The Supreme Team based in the Baisley Park Houses in the South Jamaica section of the Queens borough of New York City, New York.
 Under McGriff's leadership, the gang's numbers swelled to over one hundred members with more than $200,000 daily sold worth of crack cocaine at the 1987 peak and came to control the crack cocaine trade in Baisley Park, the neighborhood where McGriff was raised.

 In 1987, McGriff was arrested following a joint state and federal investigation and in 1989 pleaded guilty to engaging in a Continuing Criminal Enterprise.
 He was sentenced to 12 years incarceration and convicted for federal narcotics conspiracy charges.
 McGriff was released from prison on parole in 1995.

-After being released from prison on parole in 1995, McGriff tried his hand at cinematography, seeking help in 1995 from Irv Gotti to film a movie based on the Kenyatta series' novel Crime Partners.
+After being released from prison on parole in 1995, McGriff tried cinematography, seeking help in 1995 from Irv Gotti to film a movie based on the Kenyatta series' novel Crime Partners.

 He was sent back to prison on parole violations by year's end, and served another 2½ years before being released in 1997.
 From 1997 to 2003 McGriff's criminal organization expanded into wholesale heroin and cocaine into Maryland and North Carolina.
 They distributed over 30 kilograms of heroin, 150 kilograms of cocaine, and 1.5 kilograms of cocaine base.
 In 1998 McGriff flew to Hollywood to purchase the film rights to another Goines' book titled Black Gangster from publishing company Holloway House, he visited several times over five more years to negotiate a deal but only produced a soundtrack for the book and no movie came to existence.